iovation/rpmcpan/README.md

 In some cases, the installation will be more complicated than the generated RPM spec file can handle.
-In those cases, you can create a custom spec file named for the distribiution in the `etc` directory. `rpmcpan` will use such included spec files in preference to generating one of its own.
+In those cases, you can create a custom spec file named for the distribution in the `etc` directory. `rpmcpan` will use such included spec files in preference to generating one of its own.
 You can use any of the following macros in the spec file to customize the build: